andreasKroepelin/typst-notebook/README.md

 ### Creating notes
 By using a level-one heading (`= Heading`), you create a new note.
-It is automatically assigned a label based on its title text that it printed next to the title for convenience, so that you know what to refer to.
+It is automatically assigned a label based on its title text that is printed next to the title for convenience, so that you know what to refer to.

 ### Keeping track of TODOs